GoPlausible/.github/profile/README.md

 ### Author's Journey:
 [top↑](#algopoap)

-1- Author easily gets onboard by opting into AlgoPoaP's parent ASC.
+1- Author easily gets onboard by opting into AlgoPOAP's parent ASC.

 2- Then can create a new PoaP venue.

 3- Then activate the venue to let claims begin (This differs than start time option of PoaP).

-Note : If SIG is not enabled for PoaP Venue, Claim approval will send PoaP NFT or TXN to Attendee's wallet but if SIG is enabled then after signing of Author, PoaP NFT or TXN will be sent automatically to attendee's wallet, after author signs and sends a release method call transaction to release all successfully claimed AlgoPoaP attendees.
+Note : If SIG is not enabled for PoaP Venue, Claim approval will send PoaP NFT or TXN to Attendee's wallet but if SIG is enabled then after signing of Author, PoaP NFT or TXN will be sent automatically to attendee's wallet, after author signs and sends a release method call transaction to release all successfully claimed AlgoPOAP attendees.

 Options available for PoaP creation: